decomplecting/lg-checkers/README.md

 (MORE STUFF HERE)

-The original challenge skeleton is [here](https://github.com/orangepips/lg-checkers)
+The original challenge skeleton is [here](https://github.com/orangepips/lg-checkers), and the challenge description is at [CHALLENGE.md](https://github.com/decomplecting/lg-checkers/blob/master/CHALLENGE.md).

 ### Authors